Complaint Process Summary, as per Bylaws 102 to 130:

 1. A Complainant must deliver a complaint in writing to BCIA or an officer of BCIA.
 Any recipient of a written complaint must forward that complaint to the Registrar.
 Delivery by electronic means is acceptable;

-2. The Council, the Registrar, or the Investigation Committee may initiate on their initiative a complaint or authorize an investigation of any Registrant;
+2. The Board, the Registrar, or the Investigation Committee may initiate on their initiative a complaint or authorize an investigation of any Registrant;

 3. The Registrar must, as soon as is reasonably possible, provide a copy or a summary of the complaint to the Respondent and request a response in writing within (30) days of the Respondent receiving notice of the complaint or such length of period that the Registrar deems appropriate;